GFDRR/rdl-docs/docs/exposure.md

 # Exposure
 ## Schema attributes

-The exposure schema was developed based on [GEM Taxonomy 2.0](https://wiki.openstreetmap.org/wiki/GED4ALL) to accommodate the most important spatial features commonly employed in risk analysis to identify and estimate exposed value.
+The exposure schema covers a wide variety of data describing structural, infrastructural and environmental asset, population, and socio-economic descriptors, each with relevant attributes for assessing risk from multiple hazards.
+The schema was developed based on [GEM Taxonomy 2.0](https://wiki.openstreetmap.org/wiki/GED4ALL) to accommodate the most important spatial features commonly employed in risk analysis to identify and estimate exposed value.
-The [GED4ALL](https://www.hotosm.org/projects/global-exposure-database-for-all-ged4all) database schema contains the following tables: contribution, exposure\_model, asset, occupancy, cost, cost\_type, and tags.

 ```mermaid
 classDiagram